timknight/middleman-ethos/README.markdown

 A  prototyping framework for Middleman in early development.
 Currently using Bootstrap 3 and jQuery, but this might change.

+## Installation

+This is a middleman template that can be installed in your middleman project templates directory.
+First install middleman as a Ruby gem.

+`gem install middleman`

+Then clone the repository into your templates folder.

+`git clone git@github.com:timknight/middleman-ethos.git ~/.middleman/middleman-ethos`

+Create a new project using Ethos

+`middleman init [PROJECTNAME] -T middleman-ethos`

 ## Project Configuration

 Project information is found in /data/config.yml.
 The YAML file supports multi-environment configuration by adding the values within keys for "development" and "build".
 A custom site helper is available called `project_setting` which takes the YAML key value as either a string or a symbol: `project_setting(:title)` or `project_setting("title")`.